Current, Credible, Consistent

-Winter Olympics are always loved and respected worldwide because of the participation of athletes from different countries around the globe.
-It provides a stage where people of mixed nationalities meet and enjoy the beautiful game of winter sports.
-Every big game has an equally big opening ceremony and the 2014 Sochi Winter Olympics are no different.
-The curtain raising ceremony will be done in the Fisht Olympic Stadium, Sochi, on the first day of the tournament i.e. on 7th February, 2014.
+Summer Olympics are always loved and respected worldwide because of the participation of athletes from different countries around the globe.
+It provides a stage where people of mixed nationalities meet and enjoy the beautiful game.
+Every big game has an equally big opening ceremony and the 2016 Rio de Janeiro Summer Olympics is no different.
+The curtain raising ceremony will take place in the Maracanã Stadium, Rio de Janeiro, on the first day of the tournament - August 5, 2016.